 |Marketing/ITM||For students interested in marketing positions with ITM skills (such as email and social media marketing).
 Also applicable for students that pursue a career in sales of technology-based products/services||4 credits from Creator + 12 more credits from Analyst and/or Entrepreneur|

 |Finance/ITM||For students interested in opportunities in finance that require a strong technical skillset||4 credits from Creator + 12 more credits from Creator and/or Analyst|

 |Operations/ITM||For students that want to pursue careers in operations (such as supply chain, product design, and project management) that require a solid foundation in ITM||4 credits from Creator + 12 more credits from Designer and/or Analyst|

 |Creative Design/Marketing||For students interested in creative design (e.g., with Adobe) opportunities to support marketing functions||4 credits from Creator + 12 more credits from Designer|

 |Accounting/ITM||For students interested in pursuing a career in accounting.
 Considering that technology is increasingly used in auditing functions, this is for students that desire that technical skillset||4 credits from Creator + 12 more credits from Entrepreneur and/or Analyst|

 - Students who are undecided about a concentration should take one of the required courses in order to get a feel for the IT field.

-- While four courses will satisfy the ITM concentration requirements, students are advised that employers often look for a broad and comprehensive set of IT-relted courses that go beyond this number.
+- While 16 credits will satisfy the ITM concentration requirements, students are advised that employers often look for a broad and comprehensive set of IT-related courses that go beyond this number.

-- Any X5XX course may be used to satisfy General College Credit requirements (Management Elective or Free Elective), e.g., MIS 4500.
+- Any X5XX course may be used to satisfy the Advanced Elective credit or Free Elective credit requirements, e.g., MIS 4500.